OscarHemmingsen/PHBS_MLF_2018/README.md

 We build two decision tree models.
 One, where we decide via the gini and the second with the information gain

-Gini impurity measures how often a randomly element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.
-We wan't the Gini impurity to be as small as possible

 Gini index